DVBProject/DVB-I-Reference-Client/README.md

 - Example operator application package is available at: http://stage.sofiadigital.fi/dvb/dvb-i-reference-application/opapp.pkg

-NOTE: This is an unencrypted package
+NOTE: This is an unencrypted and unsigned package

 To create your own opapp.pkg, run the following commands in the project root directory:
 ```
 npm init
 node opapp_package.js
 ```
 This will create opapp.pkg in the project root directory.
-Edit the [XML AIT](frontend/hbbtv/opapp.aitx) to change the application id, organization id and the pakcage location as needed.
-The opapp.pkg needs to be encrypted according to the Operator application specification.
+Edit the [XML AIT](frontend/hbbtv/opapp.aitx) to change the application id, organization id and the package location as needed.
+The opapp.pkg needs to be encrypted and signed according to the Operator application specification.

 ## Backend